Emanuel School, Australia: School History

-In 2005, under the auspices of the NSW Jewish Communal Appeal, the Emanuel School ran a successful Capital Appeal which primarily aids in debt reduction and some property development.
+4 years later in 2005, under the auspices of the NSW Jewish Communal Appeal, the Emanuel School ran a successful Capital Appeal which primarily aids in debt reduction and some property development.

-In March 2011, a new science building was completed, featuring new science labs and a primary school library.
+In March 2011, the new Science "K" Block was opened, featuring 4 new laboratories, 2 preparation rooms, and 2 "dry" (non-laboratory) classrooms.
 It was funded partially by a federal government BER grant.

-In 2013, to celebrate the schools 30th anniversary, a capital appeal was held, raising money to construct a new building that was intended to replace two existing demountable buildings.
-This new building was opened in 2015, with new classrooms for Years 1-4, a theatre, a gym, purpose built Visual Arts classrooms and new playground areas.
+In 2013, to celebrate the schools 30th anniversary, a second capital appeal was held, raising money to construct the new LINC Building, which was intended to replace two existing demountable buildings (formerly called the D Block).
+This new building was opened in 2015, with new classrooms for Years 1–4, a theatre, a gym, purpose built Visual Arts classrooms and new playground areas.
+Nowadays, the High School library is also housed here, along with a small multipurpose classroom.

-In 2016, the old high school art block was refurbished to create new kindergarten classrooms.
+In 2016, the Old High School Art Block was refurbished into 2 Kindergarten Classrooms, and the entire art department, both Primary and High, were moved to the 3rd Floor purpose built Visual Arts Classrooms.

-At the end of 2017, Anne Hasting retired from her position as principal of The Emanuel School; as of 2018, Andrew Watt is the principal.
+At the end of 2017, Anne Hasting retired from her position as principal of The Emanuel School.
+Succeeding Ms. Hasting in 2018, Andrew Watt served as the principal until the end of 2024 when he retired.
+Linda Emms has been the principal since.